lukewar/Errands/README.md

 }
 ```

-It is very easy to pass values between steps.
-Following example logs in user and loads her contacts.
+True value of Errands comes with easy information passing between steps.
+Following example logs in an user and loads her contacts.

 ```swift
 Errands().first { (done: @escaping DoneClosure<User>) in